stevenelson35/stevenelson35.github.io/_posts/2021-07-26-wildflower.md

 ![20210726_100458.jpg]({{site.baseurl}}/assets/media/20210726_100458.jpg)
 ![20210726_092955.jpg]({{site.baseurl}}/assets/media/20210726_092955.jpg)

 In Des Moines, we picked up a rental car and left my car at Linda's sister's house so we'd have a ride back to Oviedo when our travels to the west on Amtrak conclude in Osceola IA in a few weeks.
-We had Brueggar's Bagels sandwiches for lunch with Camilla's Uncle Russ and Aunt Lori and Camilla got to see their two cats.
+We had Brueggar's Bagels sandwiches for lunch with Camilla's Uncle Russ and Aunt Lori while Camilla got to see their two cats.

 ![20210726_144704.jpg]({{site.baseurl}}/assets/media/20210726_144704.jpg)